Mashey/tap-gmail/README.md

 # Google Workplace :: Reports API :: Singer Tap

-The first version of this application will retrieve Gmail data from a Google Workplace (formerly G-suite) organization.
+This application retrieves Gmail data from a Google Workplace (formerly G-suite) organization.
+The privacy of user data and personal identifying information is a focus, thus all data for each request is cleaned and modeled at the point of origin before being transported into a data warehouse.

+The aggregated data follows a simple JSON schema that contains the following properties:

+- `timestamp`
+  - The time the query was run
+- `start_date`
+  - The range start date of the query
+- `end_date`
+  - The range end date of the query
+- `query_type`
+  - The type of query
+    - `daily active users`
+    - `daily emails sent`
+    - `daily emails received`
+    - `weekly active users`
+    - `weekly emails sent`
+    - `weekly emails received`
+- `total`
+  - The integer total returned by the above query types

-The `Reports API` is part of the `Admin SDK`.
+This application utilizes the [Reports API](https://developers.google.com/admin-sdk/reports/v1/get-start/getting-started) which is part of the [Admin SDK](https://developers.google.com/admin-sdk).

 ## Setup